Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 1. Let people get off the SkyTrain or bus before getting on;

 2. On escalators, stand to the right side if you don’t want to climb; to the left side if you do, but don’t stand on the left side and block someone’s way.
-Most often people won’t say anything because again they are polite, but doesn’t mean it is the right thing to do.
+Most often, people won’t say anything because, again, they are polite, but it doesn’t mean it is the right thing to do.

 3. When in closed spaces like a SkyTrain or a bus or an elevator, it’s always a good idea to plug in your headphones if you want to watch a video or listen to a song.

 4. Chewing food noisily is another no-no.

 4. If you spend a little time in the city, you’ll notice people keep their voices low when talking on the phone.
 Mimic that behaviour, as talking loudly, may disturb others.